Maki-aaCS/AstroBloom-Spinning-Globe/README.md

 What does each file do?
 - globeCcolorsVisualization: Vika's globe code.
 The 'raw' code where the below files contain the modified versions of.
 - AstroBloom_Pulse: An update to Vika's spinning globe code (see file 'globeCcolorsVisualization.html' where you can see the pulsating circles of the blooming phenamenon(?) for the spinning globe.
-Note: AstroBloom_Pulse_Final is the best version of the pulses imo.
+Note: AstroBloom_Pulse_Final is the final version with a functioning month slider and pulses showing for several locations in each country.
 - AstroBloom_Gamified: A first trial sample as to the functions of the gamified version of the spinning globe.